elucian/bee/syntax/structure.md

 One _component_ is identified by a _name_ created with one different keyword depending on component role:

-* driver: define the leading component name for an application;
+* driver: define the leading component for an application;
 * aspect: define a component that belong to an application;
 * module: define a component that can be reused by many applications;